ONSdigital/eq-author-terraform-gcp/README.md

 - In the images project give Cloud Run Service Agent (`service-<project_number>@serverless-robot-prod.iam.gserviceaccount.com)` the followng roles
     - `Storage object viewer`
+- In the DNS project give your account (your email) these roles
+    - `DNS Administrator`
 - Select Firestore native mode in the firestore console
 - Create a bucket for the terraform state called `<project_id>-terraform`
 - Add the following secrets in secret manager